Is WorldRemit safe? [2023 Updated]

 Is WorldRemit safe?

-- Regulators: WorldRemit is licensed by the Colorado Division of Banking as a money transmitter, and also regulated by global authorities in other countries it trades in
+Regulators: WorldRemit is registered with the Financial Crimes Enforcement Network (FinCEN), holds US state licenses, and is also licensed and regulated by global authorities in other countries it trades in

 Services such as WorldRemit which are registered as a money transmitter are regulated by both state and Federal law, and must register with the Financial Crimes Enforcement Network (FinCEN) in the US.